 for contractors – cancellation of their contract with Texas State or other action as deemed appropriate by Texas State.
 A contractor may not dispute or otherwise appeal a sanction.

 All employees must complete equal opportunity non-discrimination training within 30 days of new employment and every two years thereafter consistent with state law.
 The university will maintain an electronic record of all completed trainings in accordance with the applicable retention policy.

 The OEO will provide required training to all full-time, regular employees through workshops or other appropriate means, concerning:

 definitions of discrimination;

 descriptions of available informal and formal resolution mechanisms; and

-- * If this policy conflicts with any policy, rule, or regulation at the university including procedures and policies found in the Faculty Handbook and the grievance and appeals policy in the Staff Handbook, this discrimination prohibition policy shall take precedence.
+- If this policy conflicts with any other university policy, rule, or regulation, this policy shall take precedence.

 REVIEWERS OF THIS UPPS

-Position Date Director, Office of Equal Opportunity and Title IX October 1 E3Y Chair, Staff Council October 1 E3Y Chair, Faculty Senate October 1 E3Y Associate Vice President for Student Success and Dean of Students October 1 E3Y Co-Chairs, President’s Council For Women October 1 E3Y
+Position Date Director, Office of Equal Opportunity and Title IX October 1 E3Y Associate Vice President for Institutional Compliance and Ethics October 1 E3Y Associate Vice President for Human Resources October 1 E3Y Associate Vice President for Student Affairs and Dean of Students October 1 E3Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.